Hearing in Luigi Mangione's state murder case sheds new light on his arrest

 The hearing, which started Monday and could extend to next week, applies only to the state case.
 But it is giving the public an extensive preview of some testimony, video, 911 audio and other records relevant to both cases.

-Police interacted with Mangione for roughly 20 minutes before telling him he had the right to remain silent.
-The officers asked his name, whether he’d been in New York recently and other questions, including: “Why are you nervous?”

-Officers tried to play it cool and buy time by intimating that they were simply responding to a loitering complaint and chatting about his steak sandwich.
+After encountering Mangione, Detwiler and Frye tried to play it cool and buy time by intimating that they were simply responding to a loitering complaint and chatting about his steak sandwich.
 Still, they patted Mangione down and pushed his backpack away from him.
-About 15 minutes in, they warned him that he was being investigated and would be arrested if he repeated what they had determined was a fake name.
+About 15 minutes in, officers warned him that he was being investigated and would be arrested if he repeated what they had determined was a fake name.

 After he gave his real one, he was read his rights, handcuffed, frisked again and ultimately arrested on a forgery charge related to his fake ID.

-The video also provided glimpses of officers searching his backpack, a matter that will likely be explored further as the hearing proceeds.

 Mangione's lawyers argue that his statements shouldn't be allowed as trial evidence because officers started questioning him before reading his rights.
-They say the items from his backpack should be excluded because police didn’t get a warrant before searching it.
+They say the contents of his backpack should be excluded because police didn’t get a warrant before searching it.

 Manhattan prosecutors haven't yet detailed their arguments for allowing the disputed evidence.
-Federal prosecutors have maintained that police were justified in searching the backpack to ensure there was nothing dangerous inside, and that Mangione's statements to officers were voluntary and made before he was under arrest.
+Federal prosecutors have maintained that the backpack search was justified to ensure there was nothing dangerous inside, and that Mangione's statements to officers were voluntary and made before he was under arrest.

 Many criminal cases see disputes over evidence and the complicated legal standards governing police searches and interactions with potential suspects.